lu-harr/pk_puskesmas_framework/README.md

   - check somewhere that I'm only including travel time catchments with at least one pixel in them
   - ~am now thinking that I would prefer xtable to kable? idk? give it a squizz?~
     - ~recolour ecoconstraints column~ :)
+  - tables need labels!
+Organise by district instead of catchment type!

 #### FIGURES
   - map: superimpose districts masked over predicted risk